Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Computation of the memory via the radiative mass multipoles

-For our purpose of calculating the memory contribution to next to leading order, we only need the 1PN part of the source moments.
-Here we list the relevant source moments at 1PN for two non-spinning compact objects in general orbits~\cite{mishra-2015}.
-The source moments are written in terms of $x_i$ and $v_i$, which denote the binaries relative separation and relative velocity.
-Moreover, $r$ is the distance between the two objects, thus $r = |\boldsymbol{x}|$ and $\dot{r}$ is the radial velocity.
+For our purpose of calculating the memory contribution to next-to-leading order, we only need the 1PN part of the source moments.
+Here we list the relevant source moments at 1PN for two nonspinning compact objects in general orbits~\cite{mishra-2015}.
+The source moments are written in terms of $x_i$ and $v_i$, which denote the binary's relative separation and relative velocity.
+Moreover, $r$ is the distance between the two objects, and thus $r = |\boldsymbol{x}|$ and $\dot{r}$ is the radial velocity.
 For the mass quadrupole moment we have

-where,
+where

 The 1PN mass octupole is